spring-jdbc-crud/simplejdbcmapper/README.md

 Properties that need be persisted to the database will need @Column annotation unless the property is already annotated with one of the other annotations (@Id, @Version, @CreatedOn @CreatedBy @UpdatedOn @UpdatedBy). @Column can be used with the other annotations to map to a different column name.

-The two ways to use it:

 @Column
 This will map the property to a column using the default naming convention of camel case to underscore case.
 For example property 'lastName' will map to column 'last_name' by default

 @Column(name="somecolumnname")
 This will map the property to the column specified by name attribute.

+@Column(sqlType = Types.TIMESTAMP_WITH_TIMEZONE)
+This will override the sqlType of the database metadata for the column.
+Use this in cases where drivers dont return the  correct sql type.
+For example some postgres drivers for column definition 'TIMESTAMP WITH TIMEZONE' return java.sql.Types.TIMESTAMP instead of Types.TIMESTAMP_WITH_TIMEZONE) which causes conversion failures when used with OffsetDateTime.
+You can use the above attribute to override the sqlType.

 **@Version**